 Eligibility Determination of Meeting Delegates

-The LifeRing Annual Meeting and Congress is just around the corner.
-Sunday morning of the Annual Meeting, Congress will meet to decide on a final list of candidates to the LifeRing Board of Directors and any proposed bylaws changes.
-Election information will be posted at www.lifering.org/congress.
+On the morning of the Annual Meeting, Congress will meet to decide on a final list of candidates for the LifeRing Board of Directors and any proposed bylaws changes.
 Ballots will then be emailed to all delegates within ten days after the end of Congress.
 Absentee voting will begin once you receive your ballot and will last 30 days.
-You can email back your ballot at any time during these 30 days.
-The voting rules are posted here: www.lifering.org/congress/election-rules/.
+Delegates can return completed ballots by email to the LifeRing Registrar of Voters email@example.com any time during these 30 days.
+The voting guidelines are posted here.

-For a delegate to be eligible to vote in the LifeRing absentee election, you must register with the Registrar of Voters (firstname.lastname@example.org).
+For a delegate to be eligible to vote in the LifeRing absentee election, they must be registered with the Registrar of Voters firstname.lastname@example.org.
 Please register early to avoid any complications.

 Eligibility Determination for Delegates

-- Delegate needs to be a member of a LifeRing meeting (see definition of a LifeRing Meeting below*)
+- The delegate needs to be a member of a LifeRing meeting (see definition of a LifeRing Meeting below*)

-- The Delegate must have 6 months of sobriety.
+- The Delegate should have at least 6 months of continuous sobriety.